moliver28/research-handbook/content/handbook/people-group/quarterly-talent-review.md

 * **Purpose:** Allow leaders time prior to the meeting to review the QTR report and add any questions/observations to the meeting agenda.

 **4. Quarterly Talent Review with E-Group**
 * **When:** The QTR should take place by the end of the first month of the quarter, giving adequate time for review and actions.
+PBPs should work with E-Group EBAs to plan these sessions in advance as a standing ongoing touchpoint.
 * **Purpose:** During this meeting, PBPs and COEs will review the org health report with division leaders, discuss priorities for each division, address any COE-related initiatives, and agree on action items and follow-up steps.

 ## Report Overview